Cinnamon Roll Macarons

 - Additional ground cinnamon

 - Place egg whites in a small bowl; let stand at room temperature for 30 minutes.
-Sift almond flour, confectioners' sugar and cinnamon together twice.
+Sift almond flour, 1-1/4 cups confectioners' sugar and cinnamon together twice.

 - Preheat oven to 325°.
 Beat egg whites on medium speed until soft peaks form.
 Gradually add sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Fold in almond flour mixture.

 - Cut a small hole in a corner of a food-safe plastic bag.
-Pipe 1-in.-diameter cookies 2 in. apart onto parchment paper-lined baking sheets.
+Pipe 1-in.-diameter cookies 2 in. apart onto parchment-lined baking sheets.
 Bake until lightly browned and firm to the touch, 9-12 minutes.
-Transfer cookies on the parchment paper to wire racks; cool completely.
+Keeping cookies on the parchment, transfer to wire racks; cool completely.

 - For filling, in a small bowl, beat cream cheese and butter until creamy.
 Beat in vanilla.
 Gradually beat in confectioners’ sugar until fluffy.
 Refrigerate until mixture firms to a spreading consistency, about 10 minutes.